 We also include a quick comparison table below and a decision flow, allowing you to choose your path in seconds.

-For you to make a better decision:
+To make a better decision:

 • Want a free, one-time move with basic controls?
 Try Apple’s built-in tool first.